 Specific Performance

-How Do Defendants Argue Against Breach of Contract?
+How to Defend Against Breach of Contract

 Fraud and Breach of Contract

-While fraud and breach of contract can occur, claims of fraud could be dismissed or diminished in a breach of contract case.
-This is because fraud could be implied in a breach of contract; essentially, it could be easily assumed that a misrepresentation of fact led to the breach.
+In some cases, claims of fraud could be dismissed or diminished in a breach of contract case.
+This is because fraud could be implied in a breach of contract, and it could be easily assumed that a misrepresentation of fact led to the breach.

 ALL YOUR LEGAL NEEDS